mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 When the abcRead function is called the IRP is being passed down the line.
 They could be 10 filter drivers between us and the final keyboard driver.
 Thus as of now the actual keyboard driver has not been called.
 After it gets called, the whole process will repeat and the IRP will now move up instead of down.

 When the IRP is moving up, the system will need to call a function in us.
 This function name we specify using the function `IoSetCompletionRoutine`.
-The first parameter is the all important IRP, the second is the name of the function to be called, abcReadOver, the third is the address of any parameters that we want passed to the function.
+The first parameter is the all important IRP, the second is the name of the function to be called, `abcReadOver`, the third is the address of any parameters that we want passed to the function.

 The last three we will explain a little later.
-By calling this function, we know that when the abcReadOver function gets called the keyboard request has been handled by the keyboard driver and the filter drivers sitting above the keyboard driver are now being called.
+By calling this function, we know that when the `abcReadOver` function gets called the keyboard request has been handled by the keyboard driver and the filter drivers sitting above the keyboard driver are now being called.

 We increase a variable `numPendingIrps` by 1 as the IRP has not yet got over, it fact it has only started.
 We now need to actually call the next driver in the chain and we do this be using the function `IoCallDriver`.
 We pass the actual keyboard device object and not the generic device object.